prophetto1/legal-10-benchmark/README.md

 Legal-10 is an open, skill-based benchmark suite designed to make legal AI performance inspectable, comparable, and auditable—across three delivery modalities: Closed-Book (CB), Retrieval-Augmented Generation (RAG), and Agentic Workflows (AG).

 We open-source everything: datasets, harness, scoring, and operational tooling.
+The only exception is the actual administered test data, which remains private to prevent contamination and prior knowledge.
 We support evaluation of both open-weight and closed API models via a reproducible run-bundle protocol.

 ## Key Principle